worldaffairsconference/donna/README.md

 This system has been used for World Affairs Conference since 2018, handling registration from hundreds of conference attendees.
 You can check out the live deployed version of this system at [https://worldaffarisregistration.github.io/](https://worldaffarisregistration.github.io/).

+Currently, the deployment environment is GitHub pages.

 ## Tech Stack
 We made Donna using a few cool technologies!
 * React
 * Create-React-App
-* Firebase
+* Firebase Realtime Database
 * Reactstrap
 * Font Awesome

 The reason we chose `React + Firebase` is that we think the React's state management and Firebase's real-time synchronization makes this system very smooth to develop and reliable to deploy.

 ## Program Structure

-The particular set up allow module bundling with webpack.
+The particular set up of this project allow module bundling with webpack, abstracting of helper functions, and access control of authorized vs unauthorized users.

+    - src/
+      - components/
+        - img/ -- resources for webpack bundling
+        - protected/ -- authorized components
+        - *.js -- public components
+      - config/
+        - config.json -- content configuration
+        - constants.js -- API credential (gitignored)
+      - helpers/
+        - auth.js -- firebase authentication methods
+      - index.js
+      - index.css
+      - App.test.js -- Jasmine testing script (TO-DO)
+      - setup.sh -- set up API credentials

+**Design considerations**

+We use customized components to generate UI representing data response.
+For example, we add a `StudentRow` component for every student.

+We use internal states often for form data field validation.
+For example, see `AddStudent`.

 We set up real-time listeners at references of the firebase database.
 Once there is an update on the data, we will re-render the portal.

-TBA
+See `DashBoard`.

 ## Getting Started